MagnusThome/Capacitive-Rainmeter/README.md

 - Should the sensor be mounted 100% horizontal or should it be tilted slightly?
 Will how it is mounted change if rain accumulates and stays long after it has stopped raining?

 - What sensor temperature is best?
-I guess the optimal is when it is warm enough to help dry off rain so when the rain stops the sensor will report no rain in a decent amount of time?
+I guess the optimal is when it is warm enough to help dry off rain so when the rain stops the sensor will report "no rain" in a decent amount of time?

 - Is the reported value very unlinear?
 I suspect it might be.
 If a very slight drizzle is 50 but heavy rain is 10 000 I need to convert the output to be more linear.